moolen/slimVC-documentation/setup.md

 ```

 ## Caching
 Rendering Twig Templates is expensive, by default a cache directory is added in the theme's root folder.
-Be sure that that folder exists & is writable for your PHP/Apache user.
+Be sure that the folder exists & is writable for your PHP/Apache user.
 The Configuration files are cached (if available) with PHP-APC **ONLY with debug=FALSE** in your [application configuration](https://github.com/moolen/slimVC-documentation/blob/master/configuration.md#application-configuration).

 After that are you ready to configure your Application: [Next Step: Configuration](https://github.com/moolen/SlimVC-documentation/tree/master/configuration.md).